diyasen2021/R_For_Biologists/Lessons/Lesson2.md

 ### Vectors

-A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It's basically just a collection of values, mainly either numbers,
+A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It's basically just a collection of values, mainly numbers.

 ```
 x <- c(1,2,3)